tomesllc/Project-GetCleanData/Codebook.md

                                           "WALKING_DOWNSTAIRS", "SITTING",
                                           "STANDING", "LAYING"))
  ```
 The phase ended with a single data.frame, "consolidated".
-The next step involved selecting which feature columns to include in the final file and the identifying and selecting those columns.
+The next step involved selecting which feature columns to include in the final file and the identification and selection of those columns.

 ## Feature Identification and Selection ##